Jayan: Superhero image and commercial success

-Daredevilry
+Stunt work

 Jayan was a high-risk taker and throughout his career, he was popular for stellar performances in a fight and stunt sequences.
 Dangerous and thrilling stunts were often featured in action films with Jayan in the lead.
 These were usually highlighted during fight scenes as added promotions to his machismo image and daredevilry.
 Numerous movies in which he has acted have one or more notable stunt performances.

 A few prominent examples may be Puthiya Velicham ("New Light", 1979) in which he performs train stunts jumping onto and from a fast-running goods train, Aavesham ("Inspiration", 1979) which shows the actor swimming through the dangerous waters of Hogenakkal Falls, through a major part of the climax sequence without using any kind of safety measures.
 Movies like Thadavara ("Prison", 1981) and Sharapancharam (1979) demonstrate his brilliant horse riding skills performing almost effortlessly on horseback, while films like Maamaankam involved dangerous fights with wild animals.
 In a film called Moorkhan ("Cobra", 1981) he broke through a brick wall riding on a motorbike (a Royal Enfield Bullet) and it also featured sequences that had the actor sliding along ropes tied at high elevations.
-Perhaps the most famous movie stunt featuring Jayan came in Chandrahasam ("Moonsword", 1980) in which he held on to the UV clamp of a massive ship crane and was elevated to a height of around 200 feet before jumping off to the top of the vessel.
-In one of his final stunt scenes, in Ariyappedatha Rahasyam ("Secret never known", 1981) he was involved in a fight scene with an elephant.

-Influence on Malayalam cinema

-The meteoric rise of Jayan had literally a texture changing impact on the Malayalam film industry.
-It changed forever the hero concept that existed previously for many years and gave rise to a new genre of film characters with more manly characteristics.
-The National Film Archive of India, in a tweet writes: "Jayan, an action star of the 70s is remembered for his heroic style & ability to perform daredevil stunts."